skmin-lab/unixmd/docs/source/objects/mm/prog_tinker.rst

 - **embedding** *(string)* - Default: *None*

-  Type of charge-charge interactions between the inner and outer regions.
+  This argument specifies type of charge-charge interactions between the inner and outer regions.
   Current version of PyUNIxMD supports two types of charge-charge embedding.
   One is mechanical interaction and the other is electrostatic interaction.
   The **embedding** of the MM object must be same with the **embedding** defined in the QM object.

-  + *None*: Do not use charge-charge embedding in QM/MM method.
+  If this argument is *None*, the charge-charge embedding is not included in QM/MM calculation.

   + *'mechanical'*: The charge-charge interactions are treated at MM level.
     The energies are calculated from the interactions between point charges.
   + *'electrostatic'*: The charge-charge interactions are treated at QM level.